jackvandrunen/bookivist/README.md

 ## Operation

-Bookivist requires Python 3, OpenCV 3.x, and PIL (Pillow).
+Bookivist requires Python 3, OpenCV 3.x, NumPy, PIL (Pillow), and img2pdf.

 A full CLI API is currently in development.
 For now, operation is simple: